-Ans Westra, one of New Zealand's most famous and notable photographers has recorded the lives of a number of Dutch Kiwis.
-Over time, she has traveled the country to take photographs of Dutch people - jong en oud.
-These personal photographs will become part of one of our future Exhibitions in the new Dutch Connection gallery.
-This way we will record their story for future generations - hun verhaal, bewaard voor het nageslacht.
+Ans Westra, one of New Zealand's most famous and notable photographers has recorded the lives of New Zealanders - Maori and Pakeha.
+Over time, she has traveled the country many times, to take documentary style photographs that will become part of one of our Exhibitions in the Oranjehof gallery.

 Ans acquired national fame after the publication of Washday at the Pah.
 The Minister of Education decided to destroy the print run of 38,000 books in 1964 - because they gave too honest a picture of the living conditions of Maori people.
 Too Dutch, you could almost say…